khanahmad4527/twiik-fitness-app/README.md

 ## Description

-Welcome to Twiik, a web application that connects users to the best trainers, gyms, and coaches.
-Whether you're looking for a personal trainer or trying to find the perfect gym, Twiik has got you covered.
-Our user-friendly interface makes it easy to browse through a variety of trainers and gyms, and with our powerful search tools, you can easily find the perfect fit.
-Twiik also offers a variety of activities and challenges for businesses, making it the perfect tool for both personal and professional use.
-This website is developed for showcase purposes only and not for commercial use.
+Welcome to Twiik, a simple web app that addvertices the gyms and coaches.

 ## Tech Stack
 - JavaScript